 Indiana: A Complicated History

-The Uniform Time Act of 1966 standardized DST across the United States, though it preserved the right of states to opt out entirely.
-The Energy Policy Act of 2005 extended DST by four weeks starting in 2007: it now runs from the second Sunday in March to the first Sunday in November.
+The Uniform Time Act of 1966 standardized DST across the United States, while preserving the right of states to opt out entirely.

 The Broadcasting Clock